 Data management skills are understood as essential research competency.
 Appropriate data management and carefully organized and described research datasets that are published for data retrieval and reuse are recognised as part of a researcher’s academic merits.

 All research shall adhere to good data protection practices and ensure ethical and legal compliance.
-Follow the procedures specified in the Guidelines and procedures of handling personal data in research at Hanken to maintain high ethical standards and observe relevant legislations.
+Follow the procedures specified in the Guidelines and procedures of personal data processing in studies and research at Hanken to maintain high ethical standards and observe relevant legislations.